Housing

 The Donnelly Family Student Residences

-The Donnelly Family Student Residences houses 88 students in a state-of the-art complex comprised of three two-story buildings containing eleven inclusive living units.
-Each unit consists of eight private bedrooms, dining space, TV and recreation area, two private full bathrooms, and a supervisor’s office.
+The Donnelly Family Student Residences houses 88 students in a state-of the-art complex comprised of three two-story buildings containing eleven gender-inclusive living units.
+Each unit consists of eight private bedrooms, dining space, TV and recreation area, two private full bathrooms, and a supervisor’s office that is staffed 24 hours a day.

 Residents are grouped according to age/peer group, gender identification, and social, emotional and behavioral needs.
 Each floor includes offices for a Residential Administrator and the Social Workers for those individual residents.
 Several units are designated for children diagnosed with Autism Spectrum Disorder and provide an even more structured, cohesive, and supportive living environment.